1990 French Open – Women's singles

 Arantxa Sánchez Vicario was the defending champion, but she lost in the second round to Mercedes Paz.
+Between 1987 and 2000, this would be the only time she lost before the quarterfinals.

-This tournament marked the major debut for future world No. 1, Olympic gold medalist, and three-time major champion Jennifer Capriati.
+This tournament marked the major debut for future world No. 1, Olympic gold medalist, three-time major champion, and future French Open champion Jennifer Capriati.
 Aged only, she became the youngest tennis player ever to reach the French Open semifinals and, following the tournament, the youngest-ever player to be ranked in the top ten.